 - Fixed rates available.
-An FHA loan offers fixed mortgages of 15- or 30-year terms.
-A fixed rate loan means your interest rate will stay the same throughout the life of the loan and your monthly principal and interest payments will not increase.
+An FHA loan offers fixed-rate mortgages.
+A fixed rate loan means your interest rate will stay the same throughout the life of the loan, which makes your monthly payments more predictable.

 - Gift allowance.
-Perfect for first-time homebuyers, the FHA allows a family member to gift the money to you for the entire down payment.
-Other loans may only allow for a certain portion of the down payment to be gifted.
-As long as the money is indeed a gift and not a loan from a family member, the consumer will just need to provide the required documentation confirming the amount of the gift.
+The FHA allows a family member to gift you all the money you need to make a down payment.
+Other loans may only allow a portion of the down payment to be a gift.

 What is a USDA Loan?

 USDA loans are backed by the U.S. Department of Agriculture and offered by private lenders.
 Like FHA loans, they are designed to make buying or refinancing a home more affordable.
 To qualify, you need to meet income requirements and the home must be in one of the qualifying rural or suburban communities.

 - No down payment.
 Qualified homebuyers can buy a home without a down payment using a USDA loan.

 - Lower mortgage insurance fees.
 The upfront mortgage insurance fee is 1% of the loan amount.
 The monthly mortgage insurance premiums are 0.35% of the average annual scheduled unpaid principal balance with USDA loans.
 These are lower than the fees for FHA loans.

 - Lower credit requirements.
 Many lenders want a minimum credit score of 640 to approve a USDA loan.
 This is higher than the credit score for FHA loans but lower than the minimum for many conventional loans.